eslint/eslint/docs/rules/template-tag-spacing.md

-# Enforce Usage of Spacing in Tagged Template Literals (template-tag-spacing)
+# Require or disallow spacing between template tags and their literals (template-tag-spacing)

 (fixable) The `--fix` option on the [command line](../user-guide/command-line-interface#fix) automatically fixes problems reported by this rule.